 Carolynne Crawley is a Mi'kmaw woman with mixed ancestry from the EastCoast.
 She is dedicated to social and environmental justice and supportingIndigenous led community work related to food sovereignty and food security.She has worked with one of Canada’s largest food security organizations for thepast decade as the Indigenous Food Access Manager, increasing access to affordableand healthy foods, developing a cross cultural youth program focusing upon theIndigenous way of being in relationship with land, and organizing a provincewide Indigenous Food Sovereignty Gathering.
 She has also built school foodgardens, created and facilitated curriculum -linked food literacy programs forboth students and teachers.
 Carolynne is passionate about connecting peoplewith the land, themselves, and with each other.
 She leads workshops inrelationship building to develop and strengthen healthy, reciprocalrelationships based upon Indigenous teachings that decolonize existinginteractions with the land.

 Caitlin C. Williams brings more than two decades of experience in nature mentoring, human development, wildlife tracking, wilderness survival, environmental science, and naturalist skills.
 She works in partnership with organizations offering deep nature experiences, skills for development of an ecological self and tools for ecological restoration.
-Caitlin is the Mentor Training Project Manager at Association of Nature and Forest Therapy and Adjunct Faculty at Weaving Earth: Center for Relational Education.
+Caitlin is Adjunct Faculty at Weaving Earth: Center for Relational Education.
 She has been a mentor and guide with ANFT since the first training in 2014.